kendryte/k230_docs/en/02_applications/tutorials/K230_AI_in_Action_HHB_Neural_Network_Model_Deployment_Tool.md

   ./start_hhb.sh
   ```

-### 2.2 Compiling the model
+### 2.2 Model Compilation

-At present, this version of Docker Image does not integrate C908 model compilation, here we can copy C906 and modify the relevant configuration.
+The current version of the docker image does not integrate the C908 model compilation.
+Here, we copy C906 and modify the relevant configuration.

 ```shell
 root@02297217e66d:~# cd /home/example/